 Neglect can happen to someone of any age.
 It is the failure to provide for a dependent’s needs.
 It may be most common in child abuse cases, where the parents or guardians fail to provide for the child’s basic needs such as food, shelter, clothing, education, or medical care.
 It can also occur emotionally when a caregiver does not offer love or affection to their child.
 Neglect can also happen to older adults and the disabled community because these individuals may rely on others to care for them daily.

 Child abuse is the intentional or unintentional harm of a minor— a person under the age of 18.
 It is heartbreaking, and it happens to many children.
-Forms of abuse include physical, emotional, sexual, and neglect.
+Forms of child abuse include physical, emotional, sexual, and neglect.
 Symptoms of child abuse include: